CityOfZion/standards/nodes.md

 chmod 700 /home/canesin/.ssh
 ```

-This guide is based on bash so set that as preferred shell for the manager
+This guide is based on bash, so set that as preferred shell for the manager:

 ```shell
 usermod -s /bin/bash canesin
 ```

-Copy the public key of Yubikey public key from `ssh-add -L` of managers into authorized_keys
+Copy the public key of Yubikey public key from `ssh-add -L` of managers into authorized_keys:

 ```shell
 vim /home/canesin/.ssh/authorized_keys